yge58/caffe2-opencv-ndkcamera/README.md

 There are java/cpp apps which create a camera in java, an image reader in java, send image from java to cpp, run caffe in cpp, and send result back to java.

-Here, in this app, since google released its ndk camera api, I put everything in cpp.
-However, resource management should be handled explicitly, otherwise memory leaks.
+In this app, I tried to do everything in cpp.

 <1> handle camera at low-level in cpp